PariyaPm/foresite_formatting/geo_data_formatting.md

 * The length of shapefile names should not exceed 10 characters

 ## Geographic Extent
 The extent of (raw) data should be larger than the study area, we recommentd a buffer of at least 10km for the (raw) data.
 This improves the accuracy of characteristics that rely on the neighboring areas such as distance and density.
+A shapefile of the extent of this project is available [here](./Extent).
 The map of the study area of foresite project can be found in [this](./AB2551) directory.